Fed Note: July 2022

 A quick note from The H Group…With Russia’s decision to invade Ukraine, markets are experiencing increased volatility as they try to price in the geopolitical fallout.
 We do anticipate volatility may remain high until there is a better understanding of how far Putin’s plans may span and the extent of which sanctions may be applied by the West.

-Social Security’s Uncertain Future: What You Should Know Social Security is a pay-as-you-go system, which means today’s workers are paying taxes for the benefits received by today’s retirees.
+Social Security is a pay-as-you-go system, which means today’s workers are paying taxes for the benefits received by today’s retirees.
 However, demographic trends such as lower birth rates, higher retirement rates, and longer life spans are causing long-run fiscal challenges.
-There are simply not enough U.S. workers…
+There are simply not enough U.S. workers to support the growing number of beneficiaries.
+Social…

-Hostage Data: Ransomware and Protecting Your Digital Information On May 7, 2021, the Colonial Pipeline, which carries almost half of the East Coast’s fuel supply from Texas to New Jersey, shut down operations in response to a ransomware attack.
-Colonial paid a $4.4 million ransom not long after discovering the attack, and the pipeline was…
+On May 7, 2021, the Colonial Pipeline, which carries almost half of the East Coast’s fuel supply from Texas to New Jersey, shut down operations in response to a ransomware attack.
+Colonial paid a $4.4 million ransom not long after discovering the attack, and the pipeline was reopened within a week.
+While there was enough…

 We’ve covered some of the characteristics of cryptos before, but with the ongoing spike in investor interest, the topic is worth revisiting.
 With any newer and harder-to-understand product, it’s important to take a step back and not lose sight of the forest for the trees.